 According to Hinduism snake is a form of God, snakes are found worn around the neck by Lord Shiva.
 Other deities of Hinduism are also associated with snakes like Lord Krishna with Kaliya a Blacksnake and Lord Brahma with Sheshnag the King of Serpents.
 A Serpent deity is made of silver, stone, or wood, or the painting of snakes are worshiped and given a bath with milk and then revered.

 Lord Shiva devotees keep fast and offer milk in temples to honor snakes.
 On the day of Nag Panchami, the twelve names of the serpent Ananta, Vasuki, Shesha, Padma, Kambala, Karkotaka, Ashvatara, Dhritarashtra, Shankhapala, Kaliya, Takshaka, and Pingala should be remembered and worshiped.

-Snakes come out during monsoon from their hideouts in search of dry places, according to Hindu customs snakes should not be killed rather respected and are asked to leave.
+Snakes come out during the monsoon from their hideouts in search of dry places, according to Hindu customs snakes should not be killed rather respected and are asked to leave.
 Hindus keep fast on this day and offer milk, flowers, and sweets made with milk in temples.

 By doing their worship it is believed that they get protected from snake bites and Naga Doshas.
 By worshiping a serpent on Nag Panchami, the person’s house is always full of wealth.
 It is believed that deep down in the earth where snakes reside, Goddess Lakshmi also resides so by worshiping Nag Devta you will get abundant wealth in your house.